 Unfortunately, the Pera district in Istanbul started going into decline when the Ottoman Empire collapsed and Turkey became a republic.
 At the time, the world was at war, and this needless to say also contributed to the steady decline.

 Internal fighting also contributed to the decline of the area, but in more recent times there’s been a huge and extremely successful drive to turn the area into one of Istanbul’s prime areas.
 Today tourists flock to the area once again, as do many locals.
 The area is well and truly alive, and it’s safe to say that anyone visiting will leave with very fond memories.

 Tour Egypt And Turkey Your Way

-You can take advantage of one of our many Egypt and Turkey sightseeing tours, most of which include some time in the Pera district in Istanbul.
-With more than 50 years of experience in arranging tours to Egypt and beyond, you can be sure you’ll have the holiday of your life.
+You can take advantage of one of our many Egypt and Turkey Tours, most of which include some time in the Pera district in Istanbul.
+With more than 65 years of experience in arranging tours to Egypt and beyond, you can be sure you’ll have the holiday of your life.